maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 * New `spring-r2dbc` support module, moving core R2DBC support and the reactive `R2dbcTransactionManager` into the Spring Framework umbrella.
 * New `JdbcTransactionManager` subclass of `DataSourceTransactionManager`, adding data access exception translation on commit.
+* New `DataClassRowMapper` for constructor-based binding support, including Kotlin/Lombok data classes and Java 14/15 record classes.
 * Support for `queryForStream` on `JdbcTemplate`, allowing for lazy iteration over a closeable `java.util.stream.Stream`.
-* `DataClassRowMapper` for constructor-based binding support, including Java 14/15 record classes.
-* Configurable EntityManager/Session initializers on `Jpa/HibernateTransactionManager` and `AbstractEntityManagerFactoryBean`.
+* Configurable EntityManager/Session initializers on `Jpa/HibernateTransactionManager` and `Local(Container)EntityManagerFactoryBean`.
 * Transaction definitions may declare custom labels now (for use in custom transaction managers).
 * Support for timeout values with `${...}` placeholders in transaction definitions.